Cleaning your aquarium and maintaining it in good shape is essential for its long-term success.

 When you vacuum the whole substrate at once during a water change, you risk removing a large chunk of the bacteria’s population.

-This may hinder the Nitrogen cycle in the fish tank.
+This may hinder the Nitrogen cycle in the fish tank, which can lead to a “tank crash”.

 Counterintuitively, if you changed filter media while cleaning the tank it could cause Ammonia or Nitrite to spike and kill all of your fish very quickly.